OfficeDev/msteams-docs.pt-BR/msteams-platform/resources/bot-v3/bot-conversations/bots-conv-proactive.md

 }
 ```

 É preciso fornecer a ID do usuário e a ID do locatário.
-Se a chamada for bem-sucedida, a API retornará com o objeto de resposta a seguir.
+Se a chamada for bem-sucedida, a API retornará o seguinte objeto de resposta.

 ```json
 {